 Candidate experience is the first cultural impression your organization will make on an employee.
 Get it right and that impression could translate into long-term engagement and retention.
 Get it wrong, and you'll barely keep candidates past the initial interview.
 This is why an increasing number of HR professionals have started focusing on improving the candidate experience.

-You've already invested in building an extraordinary organizational culture, and you're looking for new hires who will fit in and stay with the company for the long-term.
-To do that, you need to provide an outstanding candidate experience that accurately reflects that beautiful company culture you've built.
+You've already invested in building an extraordinary organizational culture, and you're looking for new hires who will fit in and stay with the company for the longterm.
+To do that, you need to provide an outstanding candidate experience that accurately reflects the beautiful company culture you've built.

 They're in the driver's seat.
 It's going to take more than projecting an impression of a quality workplace.
 Candidates are trying to picture themselves in this position for the foreseeable future.

 The candidate experience is the first interaction a potential employee with your organization and its culture.
-If the hiring experience is poor (interviewers who are late, disorganized, rude, intimidating, or disrespectful), your best candidates will likely decline your job offer.
+If they have a poor hiring experience—for instance, if their interviewers are late, disorganized, rude, intimidating, or disrespectful—your best candidates will likely decline your job offer.

 In contrast, a candidate who is treated well, warmly welcomed, and shown an engaging workplace where employees are appreciated, recognized, and valued is much more likely to be excited about your offer.